Microsoft-US-OCP-Conversational-AI/Conversational-AI-Attach-Play/Student/Challenge5.md

 ## Description
 1. Register the Direct Line Speech channel on your Bot Registration

+2. Create a token controller for the Bot communication to the application and create a token controller for the Bot direct line speech token

-2. Embed your Bot to the sample web front app
+3. Embed your Bot to the sample web front app
 	- open the application in the Resources folder
 	- Update